KRISS Vector

 The KRISS Vector is a series of weapons based upon the parent submachine gun design developed by the American company KRISS USA, formerly Transformational Defense Industries (TDI).

-They use an unconventional delayed blowback system combined with in-line design to reduce perceived recoil and muzzle climb, invented by French engineer Renaud Kerbrat.
+Designed in 2006 and seeing limited production since 2009, the KRISS Vector uses an unconventional delayed blowback system combined with in-line design to reduce perceived recoil and muzzle climb, invented by French engineer Renaud Kerbrat.
+The weapon is designed to accept extended Glock magazines and fires a variety of pistol cartridges.

 History

 In the spring of 2007, TDI announced their development of a new submachine gun.
 It was an experimental weapon under advanced stages of development at that time.

 The name Kriss comes from a Southeast Asian dagger with a flame-shaped blade.

 The second generation prototype of the Vector, called the K10, was announced at 2011 SHOT Show.
 It is a slightly more compact version of the Vector that is based on the same Super V system.

 The main difference is a redesign of the lower receiver intended for easy caliber interchangeability; utilizing just a single takedown pin, users can change between 9×19mm, .40 S&W and .45 ACP by mounting different lower receivers.
 This also brought a redesign of the charging handle, which now travels diagonally, almost vertically, and can be mounted on either side of the weapon.

 Other notable differences were a new telescoping stock instead of a folding one, and a four-sided accessory rail tube around the barrel.
 The K10 was not displayed after SHOT Show 2013 and its status is unknown and likely has been canceled.

 Kriss announced "Gen II" versions of the original Vector models in 2015.
 These feature a redesigned pistol grip, trigger, safety selector, and compatibility with a new 9×19mm lower.
 These appear to have replaced the K10 prototypes, though no features from the K10 were carried over.

+At the 2024 SHOT Show, Kriss unveiled the "Gen III" vector.
+This new generation has a redesigned upper housing that has a slimmer profile and is also lighter compared to the "Gen II".
+Further updates include an ambidextrous magazine release, the replacement of the handguard's Picatinny rail with an M-LOK mounting system and improved trigger handling.